jyotika2626/AES-128-Hardware-accelerator/README.md

-# AES-128-Hardware-accelerator (Work in progress)
+# AES-128 Hardware Accelerator (Work in Progress)

-This project implements an RTL-level AES-128 encryption engine using Verilog.
+This project focuses on designing an RTL-based AES-128 encryption hardware accelerator using Verilog HDL.
+The goal is to develop a modular and synthesizable architecture capable of efficient cryptographic processing.
-Current progress includes implementation of core cryptographic modules and initial verification setup.

-Implemented modules:
+## Project Overview

+AES is a widely used symmetric encryption standard.
+This project aims to implement the AES encryption pipeline at hardware level using structured modules and control logic.

+## Planned Architecture Modules

-* Key Expansion
+* Key Expansion Unit
-* SubBytes
+* SubBytes Transformation
-* Partial encryption round

-Work in progress:
+* ShiftRows Operation
+* MixColumns Operation

-* FSM controller
+* Round Control FSM
-* Full round integration
-* Testbench validation
+* Top-Level Integration

-Goal:
-To design a complete hardware accelerator for AES encryption optimized for performance and modularity.
+## Current Status

+Architecture design and module planning completed.
+Implementation and verification are currently in progress.

+## Objective

+To build a high-performance cryptographic accelerator suitable for FPGA or ASIC implementation and gain hands-on experience in RTL design and hardware optimization.

+This project is actively under process.

+This project is actively under development.